Angie Thomas: The Hate U Give (2017)

 The Hate U Give, originally written as a short story, debuted at No. 1 on the New York Times Best Seller list for young adult hardcover books within the first week of its release in 2017.
 The Hate U Give was written, as Thomas says, to bring light to the controversial issue of police brutality and the Black Lives Matter movement.
 The book's plot follows a teenage girl, Starr Carter, and how her life is impacted by the death of her friend, Khalil, an unarmed black teen shot by a white police officer.
 The Hate U Give deals with the effect of police brutality on the communities of those around the victim.

 In 2018, the Katy Independent School District in Katy, Texas, removed the book from its shelves after complaints over profanity, and a South Carolina police union requested the book's removal from a school's summer reading list, because of what the union considered "almost an indoctrination of distrust of police."

 On the Come Up (2019)

 On the Come Up was released in February 2019.
 Thomas wrote the book so she could discuss the costs tolled on minorities and women when they do speak up.
 The book tells the story of a teen rapper who becomes a viral sensation and the way that this distorts and changes who she is.
 It takes place in the same fictional universe as The Hate U Give.

 On the Come Up was a New York Times bestseller.
 Kirkus Reviews named it one of the best young adult novels of 2019.
+The novel was adapted into a movie of the same title in 2022 to exclusively stream on Paramount+.